-rape offenses per 100,000 population at the state level.
-UCR defines a forcible rape offense as an offense satisfying the following definition: "carnal knowledge of a female forcibly and against her will."
+We also collect information on reported female forcible rape offences from the Part I Summary UCR database for every state from 1999 to 2009.
+This data is downloaded as rape offences per 100,000 population at the state level.
+UCR defines a forcible rape offence as an offence satisfying the following definition:"carnal knowledge of a female forcibly and against her will."
 Attempts or assaults to commit rape by force or threat of force are also included.
-We note that reported rapes are likely to be an underestimate of actual rape offenses.
+We note that reported rapes are likely to be an underestimate of actual rape offences.

-Our measure of sexually transmitted infection is the natural log of female gonorrhea incidence per 100,000 female population and the natural log of male gonorrhea incidence per 100,000 male population.
-Data was requested from the Centers for Disease Control (CDC) Gonorrhea Surveillance program, and we use state-level data from 1999 to 2009.
-Gonorrhea is chosen as opposed to syphilis or chlamydia because the demographics of gonorrhea make it more suitable for a study of this kind given its movements suggest a heterosexual vector, compared to syphilis which is today almost exclusively concentrated among men having sex with men (CDC, 2010).
+Our measure of STI is the natural log of female gonorrhoea incidence per 100,000 female population and the natural log of male gonorrhoea incidence per 100,000 male population.
+Data was requested from the CDC Gonorrhoea Surveillance Program, and we use state-level data from 1999 to 2009.
+Gonorrhoea is chosen as opposed to syphilis or chlamydia because the demographics of gonorrhoea make it more suitable for a study of this kind given its movements suggest a heterosexual vector, compared to syphilis which is today almost exclusively concentrated among men having sex with men (CDC, 2010).

-In Table 7 in the Appendix, we show that prostitution is significantly correlated with gonorrhea and not chlamydia for both men and women.
+In Table 7, in the Appendix, we show that prostitution is significantly correlated with gonorrhoea and not chlamydia for both men and women.